NikolaySuslov/krestianstvo-wavefront-evaluator/README.md

 Local Reflector is recursive in its logic, and it can indeed trigger other reflectors or "nest" emulated ticks.
 Because the Wavefront Evaluator treats time as a continuous priority queue rather than a fixed set of slots, you can think of the local reflector as a "fractal" heartbeat.

+#### Generating Fractal Heartbeats

+Fractal heartbeats form a vector space; they can be added together to yield an object of the same nature.
+This stands in contrast to harmonic oscillations of different frequences, the sum of which is not a harmonic oscillation.
+Phase analysis is simplifying.

+Orthogonal (perpendicular in space-time) fractal heartbeats are generated through scaling, whereas orthogonal harmonic oscillations are non-homothetic (dissimilar), and each requires separate generation.

-How that recursive nesting works within the implementation:
+#### How that recursive nesting works within the implementation:

 #### 1. Logical Recursion (The "Loop")